thedev132/hcb/README.md

 ### Development Account

 Login using the email admin@bank.engineering.
-Use Doorkeeper (`/doorkeeper`) to access the development email outbox and retrieve the login code.
+Use Letter Opener (`/letter_opener`) to access the development email outbox and retrieve the login code.

 ### Production Access